Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Background

-The RL agent receives an input batch of data in the form of trajectories provided by an exploratory agent, and subsequently uses this data to train the target policy.
-The output of the trained target policy consists of data points (trajectories) produced via interaction between the target policy and the environment (Figure \ref{fig:rl-arch}).
+RL agents do not have knowledge of the environment at the very initial stage of learning and acquire the necessary experience through continued interactions with the environment.
+An RL agent can acquire the necessary information in two ways: \textit{on-policy} and \textit{off-policy}.
+In the on-policy setting, the agent uses the target policy that is trained so far to obtain data through interaction with the environment.
+In the off-policy setting, on the other hand, the agent receives an input batch of data in the form of trajectories provided by an exploratory agent (\emph{i.e.} \textit{behaviour policy} $\pi_b$), and subsequently uses the acquired data to train the \emph{target policy} $\pi_f$ (exploitation).
+The output of the trained target policy consists of data points (trajectories) produced as a result of the interaction between the target policy and the environment (Figure \ref{fig:rl-arch}).
+From the privacy point of view, since the private data is assumed to exist a priori, off-policy methods are natural choices to be analyzed in this regard.
+Figure \ref{fig:rl-arch} presents a schematic of off-policy deep RL architecture.